The scariest ghost stories in the West End

-Theatre Royal Drury Lane is the oldest working theatre in London and is also known as London’s most haunted theatre.
-So it’s no surprise that ghosts have been spotted.
+Theatre Royal Drury Lane is the oldest working theatre in London, so it's no surprise that many ghosts haunt the building.
 The most famous ghost to prowl the Theatre Royal Drury Lane is The Man in Grey.
 The Man in Grey is said to wear a riding cloak and white ruffled shirt and is most likely to be spotted in and around the upper circle.

 Even though the Man in Grey is a ghost, feeling his presence is an indication of a successful theatre show.
 In the theatre’s history, the Man in Grey has visited audience members at The King and I, Oklahoma and South Pacific — the Drury Lane ghost will even push performers into the best positions to deliver their lines on stage.

-Even though famous clown Joseph Grimaldi died in 1837, he’s still lurking around the Theatre Royal Drury Lane nearly two centuries later.
-When theatregoers see the ghostly body of Joseph Grimaldi, he’s typically a white, disembodied face floating around the theatre.
+The ghostly body of clown Joseph Grimaldi also lurks around Theatre Royal Drury Lane.
+If theatregoers spot the ghost, he typically resembles a white, disembodied face floating around the theatre.
 Oddly, Grimaldi requested that his head should be severed from his body prior to his burial, which might account for these sightings.

 Joseph Grimaldi isn’t always a scary ghost though.
 He is known among actors, cleaners and ushers for giving them a mischievous kick as they go about their duties.
 So if you feel Joseph Grimaldi at Theatre Royal Drury Lane, it could be a blessing in disguise.

-John Baldwin Buckstone was once actor-manager at Theatre Royal Haymarket.
-During his tenure, Buckstone staged 200 plays at the West End venue, before passing away at the age of 77.
+If you visit the Theatre Royal Haymarket, you may encounter the ghost of John Baldwin Buckstone.
+Buckstone was once actor-manager at Theatre Royal Haymarket, and staged 200 plays at the West End venue, before passing away at the age of 77.
 But Buckstone’s spirit will forever live on at Theatre Royal Haymarket, as his ghostly figure is usually spotted watching the plays in the audience.

 Did you know that in 2009, Patrick Stewart saw John Baldwin Buckstone on stage during a performance of Waiting for Godot?

-Evelyn Laye starred in the very first production at the Piccadilly Theatre in 1928.
-So it’s no surprise that Laye wants to remind current performers at the Piccadilly Theatre who rules the roost.
+Audience members at the Piccadilly Theatre may see performers from the first show at the Piccadilly Theatre, all the way back in 1928.
+Evelyn Laye starred in the very first production at the Piccadilly Theatre , so it’s no surprise that Laye wants to remind current performers at the Piccadilly Theatre who rules the roost.

 The Hollywood star is now considered to be a Piccadilly poltergeist who always wants to remain on stage — objects were thrown and doors were slammed when her photo was removed from theatre.
 Evelyn Laye died in 1996 so if she causes the ghostly activity, this makes her a good contender for the most modern ghost in the West End.